 - Art Department made sure their paints were environmentally friendly.

-- The Production team ordered recycled paper and items where available and are looking at how to avoid using items that aren’t, finding suitable replacements.
+- The Production team ordered recycled paper and items where available.

 - A litter bond was enforced on food traders, encouraging them to leave post event with their pitch spotless.